-Strict compliance with the 1500 foot distance separation for monopoles would preclude an effective design solution that would result in improved cellular coverage in the area.
+Strict compliance with the 1500 foot distance separation for monopoles would hinder the effectiveness of a small cell distributed antenna system that would result in improved cellular coverage in the area.
 Crown Castle is proposing to install a Monopole Telecommunications Facility within 1500 feet of another monopole facility located on Piedmont Avenue.
-Because this installation is a standalone telecommunications pole and not a joint-use utility pole, it is considered a Monopole by City of Oakland zoning regulations.
+Because this installation is a stand-alone telecommunications pole and not a joint-use utility pole, it is considered a Monopole by City of Oakland zoning regulations.
 The antenna system that Crown Castle is proposing is a Small Cell distributed antenna system.
 These Small Cells are very low powered sites compared to the full Macro site.
 A macro provides coverage for miles in all directions depending on the height and power output.
-Small Cell telecommunications facilities are designed to cover very small areas approximately one quarter mile in total diameter.
+Small Cell telecommunication facilities are designed to cover very small areas approximately one quarter mile in total diameter.
 The sites are designed to be close together with lower RAD centers in order to supply coverage for the high density of population.
 As a result, Crown Castle is proposing several cell sites which are located within 1500 feet of each other along the Piedmont Avenue corridor area.
 These are limited in height (24') and designed as light poles and hence are an effective design solution.